JupiterOne/security-policy-templates/README.md

 written in "micro-docs" that are decoupled from the policies.
 They are mapped to each other via a JSON configuration.

-- All policies, procedures and reference documents are written in Markdown.
+- All policies, procedures and reference documents are written in **Markdown**.
-- All configuration files are in JSON format, including mapping between policies and procedures, and between procedures and compliance standards.
+- All configuration files are in **JSON** format, including mapping between policies and procedures, and between procedures and compliance standards.

 ## Structure